 There exists no known cure for OA, and with the ageing population and physical inactivity, the prevalence of OA is likely to increase as well.

-*As of now there are no disease-modifying drugs or cure for Osteoarthritis*
+*As of now there are no disease-modifying drugs or cures for Osteoarthritis*

-There is evidence to suggest that improving physical activity and muscle strengthening exercises can substantially lower pain and improves physical function in people with OA (Gohir et al. 2018)
+There is evidence to suggest that improving physical activity and muscle strengthening exercises can substantially lower pain and improve physical function in people with OA (Gohir et al. 2018)

 The primary approach and first line of treatment for people with OA is usually education, exercise, and weight loss program.

-Patient education: Recent studies have suggested that programs that include education on understanding the condition, importance of adherence to exercise, self-help and coping strategies, self-efficacy and problem-solving approach helps with better managing OA symptoms.
+Patient education: Recent studies have suggested that programs that include education on understanding the condition, the importance of adherence to exercise, self-help and coping strategies, self-efficacy and problem-solving approaches help with better managing OA symptoms.

-Weight management: Pain severity has been shown to have a direct relation with overweight and obesity in patients with OA.
-Having an active and healthy lifestyle with healthy nutritious diet is key in managing pain.
+Weight management: Pain severity has been shown to have a direct relation to overweight and obesity in patients with OA.
+Having an active and healthy lifestyle with a healthy nutritious diet is key to managing pain.

 Therapeutic exercise: Exercise is an effective treatment for OA.
 However, the effect varies from one person to another.
 Physical Activity interventions are commonly provided by physiotherapists to help manage lower limb OA symptoms.
-Exercises are known to reduce pain, function, improve performance, and quality of life in people with Arthritis.
+Exercises are known to reduce pain and function and improve performance, and quality of life in people with Arthritis.

-Orthosis: Braces – An unloading knee brace designed to correct abnormal alignment and stress on the knee joint to decrease joint pain and to improve the quality of life is most widely considered as biomechanical approaches for knee OA
+Orthosis: Braces – An unloading knee brace designed to correct abnormal alignment and stress on the knee joint to decrease joint pain and improve the quality of life is most widely considered a biomechanical approach for knee OA

-Footwear: Footwear is a promising avenue, given the knowledge that foot position and motion influences load distribution to knee and hip joints.
-Getting right advice and guidance regarding appropriate footwear is considered to help manage the symptoms of joint arthritis.
+Footwear: Footwear is a promising avenue, given the knowledge that foot position and motion influence load distribution to knee and hip joints.
+Getting the right advice and guidance regarding appropriate footwear is considered to help manage the symptoms of joint arthritis.

-Surgery: Arthroscopic Surgery, Joint Replacement Surgery are usually performed to treat joint arthritis.
+Surgery: Arthroscopic Surgery and Joint Replacement Surgery are usually performed to treat joint arthritis.
 Usually, surgeries for OA are considered when the first line of conservative approaches no longer gives satisfactory symptom relief or results and this approach helps to reduce the progression of the disease.

-* Nonsurgical treatment approach remains a first line management and plays a vital role in treating Osteoarthritis of hip and knee *
+* Nonsurgical treatment approach remains the first-line management and plays a vital role in treating Osteoarthritis of hip and knee *

 Exercise intervention recommendations are the first line of management and non-pharmacological based treatment approach to help people with Osteoarthritis to manage their symptoms.
 Exercise is a planned and structured program aimed to help improve pain and to maintain physical fitness.

 Physiotherapists are the primary health care professionals who provide exercise-based interventions to people with lower-limb symptomatic OA.
-Exercise therapy is known to improve pain and increased function in patients with OA.
+Exercise therapy is known to improve pain and increase function in patients with OA.

-Treatment approaches can range from strengthening exercises, manual therapy approaches, balance enhancement training.
+Orthopedic Physiotherapy based treatment approaches can range from strengthening exercises, manual therapy approaches, and balance enhancement training.
 The treatment plan will also include client-based education on understanding OA, addressing behavioural or lifestyle factors, provide with self-help strategies to manage OA symptoms.